-- We are searching a game graph, not a game tree.
-Interior nodes of game trees are not necessarily distinct.

-- It may be possible to reach the same position by more than one path. - > Save information obtained from searching into a transposition table. - ▶ When being to search a position, first check whether it has been searched before or not. - ▶ If yes, reuse the information wisely. - Several search engines, such as NegaScout, need to re-search the same node more than once. - How to use information in the transposition table? - ullet Assume the position p has been searched before with a depth limit d'and the result is stored in a table. - Suppose p is to be searched again with the depth limit d. - If d' > d, then no need to search anymore. - ▶ Just retrieve the result from the table. - If d' < d, then use the best move stored as the starting point for searching. - Need to be able to locate p in the transposition table, which is large, efficiently.
+- We are searching a game graph, not a game tree. - Interior nodes of game trees are not necessarily distinct. - It may be possible to reach the same position by more than one path. - > Save information obtained from searching into a transposition table. - ▶ When being to search a position, first check whether it has been searched before or not. - ▶ If yes, reuse the information wisely. - Several search engines, such as NegaScout, need to re-search the same node more than once. - How to use information in the transposition table? - Assume the position p has been searched before with a depth limit d' and the result is stored in a table. - Suppose p is to be searched again with the depth limit d. - If $d' \geq d$ , then no need to search anymore. - ▶ Just retrieve the result from the table. - If d' < d, then use the best move stored as the starting point for searching.